1. Answers

 export const storageClassName = example.metadata.apply(metadata => metadata.name);

-1. Provider Configuration: This specifies how to access your Kubernetes cluster.
-In this example, it uses the kubeconfig file located at ~/.kube/config.
+1. Provider Configuration: Ensure you have access to your Kubernetes cluster.
+In this example, access is configured via the kubeconfig file at ~/.kube/config.

 2. Resource Definition:

-• We define a resource of type kubernetes_storage_class named example.
+• Define a resource of type kubernetes_storage_class named example.

-3. Output: Export the name of the created StorageClass to easily reference it after deployment.
+3. Output: Export the name of the created StorageClass for easy reference after deployment.

 Deploy this code